YINNNER/plotly.js/成员进度文档/SA文档.md

 ​	 As an open source visualization JS library, Plotly.js does pretty well in its scalability and maintainability.

 ​	Firstly, plotly supports users' customized graph types.
 Which means users can upload their own graph types(of course written in JavaScript).
 In fact, plotly.js comes with hundreds of types of graph congenitally, like Scientific graphs, revenue graphs, 3-D graphs.
-**(Sorry for mistaking "support uploading of user-customized graphs" for "support uploading customized graph type" because of misunderstanding...
+**(Sorry for mistaking "support uploading of user-customized graphs" for "support uploading customized graph type" in the final presentation of our project because of personal misunderstanding...
 Users can only upload and share the graphs they created on the forum, but not customized graph type.
 In fact, Plotly.js has already provided users with a complete set of graph types)**

 ![img](images/PX1.png)